MS in Arts Administration

 - MET AR 730 Political and Public Advocacy for the Arts

-- MET AR 740 Arts and the Internet
+- MET AR 740 Technology and Arts Administration

 - MET AR 766 Arts and the Community

-- MET AR 771 Managing Performing Arts Organizations (prereq: AR 690)
+- MET AR 771 Managing Performing Arts Organizations (prereq: MET AR 690)

 - MET AR 779 Public Art Program Administration